cmu-delphi/epiprocess/README.md

 wrapped around a data table that stores the archive (version history) of some signal variables of interest.

-By convention, functions in the `epiprocess` package that operate on `epi_df` objects begin with `epix` (the "x" is meant to remind you of "archive").
+By convention, functions in the `epiprocess` package that operate on `epi_archive` objects begin with `epix` (the "x" is meant to remind you of "archive").
 These are just wrapper functions around the public methods for the `epi_archive` R6 class.
 For example:

 - `epix_as_of()`, for generating a snapshot in `epi_df` from the data archive, which represents the most up-to-date values of the signal variables, as of the